eriicdesousa/TCRcloud/README.md

     }

 The sequences not in the file will be coloured grey.

+Only the colours for human TCR and BCR variable genes are coded into TCRcloud.

 **To use your custom colours for the word cloud**